 - Security deposit: Usually the same amount as one month’s payment paid up front.
 You’ll get it back if the car is in good condition at the end of the lease.

-New federal regulations which take effect in October 1997 require dealers to disclose more information to consumers about the terms and costs of their lease.
-Fortunately, many dealers already provide most of this information.
-The information that must be disclosed beginning in October 1997 includes: (see the definitions above if you have questions about these terms)
+Federal regulations require leasing companies to disclose certain information to consumers about the terms and costs of their lease.
+The information that must be disclosed includes:

 - The number, amount and due dates of your monthly payments.

 - The total amount of your monthly payments over the course of the entire lease.

 - The cost of the license, registration and taxes..